-You should immediately seek emergency help if you or someone you know has overdosed on baclofen.
+You should immediately seek emergency help if you or someone you know may be overdosing on baclofen.

 Don’t Suddenly Stop Baclofen

 Baclofen can cause dangerous withdrawal effects like organ failure and death when you suddenly stop taking it.
 You need a doctor to guide you through the process of weaning yourself off of the medication.
-If you are addicted to the drug, you should enroll in a drug addiction treatment program to assist in fully overcoming your addiction.
+If you are addicted to the drug, you should enroll in a drug addiction treatment program to fully overcome your addiction.

 You may have seizures, hallucinations, rhabdomyolysis, or a high fever when you try quitting cold turkey or when you decrease your dose without a doctor’s guidance.
 Other withdrawal symptoms include agitation, delusions, confusion, insomnia, psychosis, visual changes, rigid muscles, hyperthermia, dyskinesia, and increased spasticity.

 Experiencing withdrawal is a sign that you are dependent or addicted to the substance.
 Withdrawal could occur even if you have been taking the medication as it was prescribed.
 This possibility is true of other prescription drugs as well.
-It’s important to know the connection between withdrawal symptoms and drug dependence or addiction in order to promptly receive help.
+Knowing the connection between withdrawal symptoms and drug dependence or addiction is essential to receive help promptly.
 There are varying degrees of severity with drug dependence and addiction.
-It’s easiest to overcome in the early stages when the addiction hasn’t gained a strong grip on you.
+It’s easiest to overcome in the early stages when the addiction hasn’t gained a firm grip on you.